2014 Spring Convention Speakers

 Christine Neddenriep, Ph.D., NCSP, is an Associate Professor and Coordinator of the School Psychology Program at UW-Whitewater.
 She also serves as the Professional Preparation and Training Representative to the WSPA board.
 She joined the faculty at UW-Whitewater in 2005 after practicing three years as a school psychologist in the Omaha Public Schools, where she specialized in the needs of children with behavioral disorders and autism.
 She earned her doctoral degree in School Psychology from the University of Tennessee-Knoxville.
 Her areas of research interests include the implementation and evaluation of academic and behavioral interventions in educational settings.
 Ms. Neddenriep teaches course work in the assessment of behavior and personality, academic interventions, school-based consultation, and research methods in school psychology.

-The Wisconsin School Psychologists Association is approved by the American Psychological Association and the National Association of School Psychologists to offer continuing education for psychologists.
-The Wisconsin School Psychologists Association maintains responsibility for this program and its content.
+The Wisconsin School Psychologists Association is approved by the National Association of School Psychologists to offer continuing education for psychologists.
+The University of Wisconsin-La Crosse is approved by the American Psychological Association to offer continuing education for psychologists.
+The Wisconsin School Psychologists Association and the University of La Crosse maintain responsibility for these programs and their content.